How Video Game Addiction Affects the Human Body

 Detrimental Effects on Mental Health

 Of course, not everyone who is enthusiastic about video games is a gaming addict.
 Experts at the WHO explain that gaming addiction affects only a small percentage of gamers.
-Moreover, this compulsive behavior does not appear within a few days or weeks but develops over a long period of time – 12 months or so.
-At first, those affected would probably see just a handful of addiction symptoms in themselves but as time passes, those symptoms become more severe and new ones start to appear.
+Moreover, this compulsive behaviour does not appear within a few days or weeks but develops over a long period of time – around 12 months.
+At first, those affected would probably notice just a handful of addiction symptoms, but as time passes those symptoms become more severe and new ones start to appear.

-If left untreated for more than a year, video game addiction will have the same consequences as other behavioral addictions – it will severely impact every aspect of the person’s life.
+If left untreated for more than a year, video game addiction will have the same consequences as other behavioural addictions – it will severely impact every aspect of the person’s life.
 Gaming addicts prioritise gaming activities to the detriment of their jobs, school, hobbies and social interactions.
 Over time, they become increasingly isolated, and their only communication with the outside world becomes the video game they play.
-This not only deepens the physiological health issues caused by excessive gaming, but also intensifies the detrimental effects the addiction has to their mental health.
+This not only deepens the physiological health issues caused by excessive gaming but also intensifies the detrimental effects the addiction has on their mental health.

 Gaming addicts often suffer from depression and anxiety, and react with irritability and anger when they are away from the game.
 They lack motivation and experience mood swings, being unable to cope with negative emotions.
 Social anxiety, also known as social phobia, is common.
 In more extreme cases, some addicts develop agoraphobia, meaning a fear of leaving their home.
-At times, depression may become severe, and could, along with overall sadness, melancholy and hopelessness, cause the individual to have suicidal thoughts.
+At times, depression may become severe and, along with overall sadness, melancholy and hopelessness, cause the individual to have suicidal thoughts.